 - Both biological and developmental factors contribute to depression in adolescence.
 If bipolar disorder or psychosis is suspected biological causes would need to be examined.
 Read about bipolar disorder.

-- In identifying difficulties it can help to consider some of the areas that the adolescent is dealing with: school, family, peer group and intimate and/or sexual relationships.
+- In identifying difficulties, it can help to consider some of the areas that the adolescent is dealing with: school, family, peer group and intimate and/or sexual relationships and sexuality.

 Signs of depression in an adolescent

 An adolescent who is depressed may not show obvious signs of depression.
 Instead, they may start to behave uncharacteristically, for example by: